Raccoon Calling

 4. Start calling with a food call that is non-threatening;

-5. Use chicken in distress, partridge, quail, mallard ducks, etc;
+5. Use chicken in distress, partridge, quail, mallard ducks etc;

 6. If you don't get any answers, use raccoon puppies;